 - Actual residence in Cyprus may lead to eligibility for Cyprus citizenship by naturalization, currently after 7 years (2.555 days) of staying in Cyprus within 10 calendar years

 To accomplish obtaining of PR permit by fast-track procedure the applicant will have to meet the following criteria.

 The applicant must make an investment of at least € 300,000 (plus VAT if applicable) in one of the following investment Categories:

-A. Investment in a house / apartment.
-The property should be new and purchased from a developer.
-The applicant may purchase up to two housing units (apartments or houses).
 The applicant must submit a title of ownership or contract of purchase for a property.
 Payment of at least €200.000 (net of VAT) to be made in order to file an application.
 Evidence must be provided that the investment money has come from abroad.

-C. Investment in share capital of a Cyprus company.
+(C) Investment in share capital of a Cyprus company.
 A company should be based and operate in the Republic of Cyprus and employ at least five (5) people.

-D. Investment in shares of Cyprus Collective Investment Funds (type AIF, AIFLNP, RAIF)
+(D) Investment in shares of Cyprus Collective Investment Funds (type AIF, AIFLNP, RAIF)

 In addition to the above-mentioned investments the applicant must provide evidence that his/her annual income amounts to at least €30.000.
 It can be salary, dividends, rental revenue, interest from bank deposits, pension and etc.

 Applicant must also demonstrate an additional minimum income of €5.000 a year for any dependent family member (spouse and children).